javalin/website/_posts/tutorials/2018-04-22-javalin-realtime-collaboration-example.md

 title: "Creating a Google Docs clone with WebSockets"
 author: <a href="https://www.linkedin.com/in/davidaase" target="_blank">David Åse</a>
 date: 2018-04-22
-permalink: /tutorials/realtime-collaboration-example-kotlin
+permalink: /tutorials/realtime-collaboration-example
 github: https://github.com/tipsy/javalin-realtime-collaboration-example
 summarytitle: WebSockets Google Docs clone
-summary: Learn how to create a very basic clone of Google Docs with WebSockets in Kotlin
+summary: Learn how to create a very basic clone of Google Docs with WebSockets in Javalin
-language: kotlin
+language: ["java", "kotlin"]
 ---

 ## What You Will Learn